 The workflow should be simple, efficient, and eliminate paperwork and unnecessary admin tasks.

-Your system should be set up in a way that keeps everyone up-to-date and informed about scheduled leaves and holidays.
+Your online leave management system should have a way to notify the team and keep everyone up-to-date with scheduled leaves and holidays.

 Depending on your company’s time off policy, and sometimes local labor laws, you might provide different leave types.
 Sick days, unpaid leave, parental leave, paid time off (PTO), and vacation days are some examples.